learn-co-curriculum/dsc-multiple-regression-evaluation/README.md

 ## Error-Based Metrics

 Some issues with R-Squared can't be addressed with small tweaks like adjusted R-Squared.
 [This lecture that went viral on Reddit in 2015](https://www.stat.cmu.edu/~cshalizi/mreg/15/lectures/10/lecture-10.pdf), for example, argues that R-Squared is "useless".
-We won't go that far, but there are some cases where an error-based metric would be more appropriate than R-Squared.
+We won't go that far, but there are some cases where an "error-based" metric would be more appropriate than R-Squared.

 While R-Squared is a ***relative*** metric that compares the variance explained by the model to the variance explained by an intercept-only "baseline" model, most error-based metrics are ***absolute*** metrics that describe some form of average error.

+(Technically R-Squared is also based on errors, but it's more indirect, so when we refer to "error-based" metrics we mean those that are more directly measuring average error.)

 ### Why Not Just Sum the Residuals?